Elizabeth Carling

-Elizabeth Carling (born 20 October 1967 in Middlesbrough) is an English actress and singer best known for her performances in Boon, Goodnight Sweetheart, Barbara, and Casualty.
-In 1991 Carling was briefly engaged to Neil Morrissey, whom she met while working on the ITV drama Boon and with whom she also appeared in an episode of BBC sitcom Men Behaving Badly.
+Elizabeth Carling (born 20 October 1967) is an English actress and singer best known for her performances in Boon, Goodnight Sweetheart, Barbara, and Casualty.
+In 1991, Carling was briefly engaged to Neil Morrissey, whom she met while working on the ITV drama Boon and with whom she also appeared in an episode of BBC sitcom Men Behaving Badly.

 As of February 2010, she starred in the theatre production of I Ought to Be in Pictures.
 In 2016, she narrated the second series of Bear Grylls: Mission Survive on ITV.
 Carling also appeared on "Our Girl" on BBC1 on 7 September 2016.